 What's your metric for success, for yourselves?

-Being able to make 3 or 6 solid new A-Teams happen on top issues while continuing work in our issue area (Internet freedom) would be a solid success.
+Being able to make a dozen solid new A-Teams happen on top issues while continuing work in our issue area (Internet freedom) would be a solid success.
 If that works, we think we’ll be able to go much farther.
 We think the limiting thing will be finding the right people, and the right structure.

 How many groups will you try to create?